 Before Getting Started

 For the average entrepreneur, raising money can be an entirely foreign experience.
 Given that you’re dealing with financial professionals, your inexperience can put you at an immediate disadvantage.
-To mediate such a drawback, do your homework, understand your investors to ensure you’re in front of the right people and that they understand their priorities.
+To mediate such a drawback, do your homework, understand your investors to ensure you’re in front of the right people and that they know their priorities.

 Consider such factors as: